 The organisation continues to grow, developing a purpose-built technology platform and forging relationships with numerous private and public sector partners to drive forward a radical solution to systemic challenges within the UK’s social care sector.

-Charlotte has launched impact initiatives across the Middle East & Asia working with businesses, donors and governments to strengthen the socio-economic integration of minority groups.
-Since moving into the tech sector two years ago she has helped charities reshape their infrastructure and delivery processes and implement sustainable models of social intervention.
-Charlotte’s role at Carefree has focussed on shaping its Theory of Change model, product development, establishing core operational processes and implementing its business development strategy.
+Charlotte joined Carefree shortly before its incorporation and has led the development of its model, product and strategy.
+She has previously launched impact initiatives across the Middle East & Asia, working with businesses, donors and governments to strengthen the socio-economic integration of minority groups.
+As a committed advocate of new economic thinking and digital transformation, she has helped many charities reshape their infrastructure and delivery processes and implement sustainable models of social intervention.

 Elizabeth qualified as a solicitor before moving into the third sector.
 She is the former CEO of Reaching Out East, a London-based charity working with over 2,000 socially isolated and disabled people and their carers.
 She previously served as trustee of Waltham Forest Carers Association and is a qualified psychodynamic therapist, providing counselling for people with enduring mental health issues.

 Jahangir has extensive experience leading large-scale Digital Business Transformations and turnarounds in multiple sectors.
 He is currently acting as Strategic Delivery Advisor for the Infrastructure and Projects Authority within the Cabinet Office and has held senior digital roles within DEFRA, the Home Office, HMRC, MoD and MoJ.
 Outside of his civil service career, he has worked for leading consultancies including Deloitte and IBM and founded start-ups in the Equity Crowdfunding, Software, Real Estate and Investment Management space.